Rossignol Experience 98 is the ultimate quiver killer, this mountain ski carves

 Volkl Aura is ideal for girls that like to be off trail, in the powder.
-This all mountain ski tapers with a wide tip and narrow tail, and it is constructed with a light wood core, so it won’t weigh you down like other big mountain boards.
-We must give a shout out to the Volkl Kenja -front side friends in the Essenza series – we pretty arcs on your way to après ski!
+This all mountain 100mm ski tapers with a wide tip and narrow tail, and is constructed with a light wood core, so it won’t weigh you down like other big mountain boards.
+We must give a shout out to the Volkl Kenja -a fun front side friend in the Essenza series. pretty arcs on your way to après ski!
 Reminds us of one of our favorite original ladies Volkl skis of all time - the Blizzard Black Pearl, introduced in 2012, is sturdy under foot for strong skiing